amosmos/laravel-cli-create-user/README.md

 ## Requirements

-The package is based on the defaul User model that ships with Laravel, so it assumes you're using a User model with name, email and password fields (you can name it anything you want).
+The package is based on the defaul User model that ships with Laravel, so it assumes you're using a model with name, email and password fields (you can name it anything you want).

 ## Installation